 # 10 – These Colours Don’t Run

-The second track of 2006’s A Matter of Life and Death is without a doubt one of the most poignant Maiden songs of the post-millennial era.
+The second track of 2006’s A Matter of Life and Death is undoubtedly one of the most poignant Maiden songs of the post-millennial era.
 Seen by some as a song promoting nationalistic flag waving, the point of view that the song takes is not so one-sided.
 The song deals with the idea of soldiers being sent to war and is not openly pro or anti-war with the position it takes.
-The song’s title means that whatever you think of what the military are doing, they are just doing their job, which can refer to any war across modern history.
+The song’s title means that whatever you think of what the military is doing, they are just doing their job, which can refer to any war across modern history.
 The opening riff shows Iron Maiden at their melodic best starting off quietly with the guitar riff and the rest of the of the group quickly kicking into action, the highlight though is undoubtedly Dickinson’s “whoa” chant before the epic chorus is performed for the final time.

 # 9 – The Wicker Man